-At RIA endovascular we offer a broad spectrum of venous and arterial care.
+At RIA Endovascular we offer a broad spectrum of arterial and venous care.

 Our treatments are minimally invasive and extremely effective.
 With modern techniques and devices what used to involve open surgery and significant recovery can be performed as an outpatient procedure with minimal downtime.

 Arteries are a high pressure system that is designed to take oxygenated blood and deliver that blood to the body.
 Arteries have a muscular wall and do not contain valves.
 Arteries have their own specific set of diseases and symptoms separate and usually distinct from veins.
 These include: